coderpsycho81/InstagramDataWithdrawal/README.md

 # Explanation
 This program is a C# WinForms application developed to retrieve data from Instagram profiles.
 Users provide a profile URL in the program interface.
 The program then fetches the relevant profile information and media content using this URL.

+# Note
+After opening the program, you need to update the "Selenium.Chrome.Driver" package from nuget to the latest version.

 # Key Features:
 1- Retrieving Profile Information: Using the provided URL, the program utilizes Instagram APIs to fetch general profile information (such as name, follower count, following count, etc.).